 If you can't make our meetings, but still want to be involved with our club then visit www.ccfwhatcom.com.

-The purpose of the American law enforcement and criminal justice leadership program is to:
+The purpose of the Criminal Justice Leadership Program is to:

-- Assist members in gaining practical experience in the field of administration of justice
+- Assist members in gaining practical experience in the field of criminal justice

 - Offer members the opportunity to network with established criminal justice professionals